 - United States

-The following shows how the percentage of obese population differs among 16 countries:
+The following shows how the percentage of the obese population differs among 16 countries:

 The future of improving obesity rates is looking bleak!
 The following chart shows the projected rates of obesity in the world:

 Why does Japan have such a low rate of obesity?

 A comparison of obesity in Japan and the United States is especially relevant because Japan has one of the lowest rates and the United States one of the highest rates of obesity in the world.
 We have discussed many times why the American population is so overweight (sedentary lifestyle, processed foods, portion sizes, high carb, and sugar diet, trans-fats, etc.).
 Here are some of the major reasons why the Japanese are so slim:

 - The major explanation for the much lower rate of obesity may be that the Japanese are far more physically active than Americans.
 However, this is not because the Japanese go to the gym or engage in planned physical activities more than Americans.
 The answer is that they walk far more as part of their daily lives and do not even report it as (planned) physical exercise.
 In part, this is due to the high cost of owning and operating an automobile in Japan.